gajatko/hear_me/README.md

 # yacek_kotlin

-jFugue library is required.
-To compile locally, run jfugue/install-jfugue.sh.
+jFugue 5.x library is required which cannot be found in an on-line repo.
+So, to compile run jfugue/install-jfugue.sh first.

 [polish mode on]